 Family Immigration Lawyers in New Brunswick, NJ

 For many, coming to the United States is a dream come true.
+The American Immigration Council reports that about 10% of the people living in Indiana are either immigrants or the children of immigrants.
 Bringing loved ones to the U.S. after you have established legal residency or citizenship completes that dream.

 Our firm specializes in family based petitions, marriage based adjustment of status and the necessary waivers to overcome excludability issues which may arise during the course of the application process.
 We are also experts in securing temporary fiancé (K) and spouse living abroad (V) visas to allow couples to be together in the U.S. while the green card case is pending.
 Our New Brunswick, NJ family immigration attorneys at Garces Grabler & Lebrocq guide families through each step of the process, and have expertise in the many issues which may arise, including issues with meeting the financial obligations of an Affidavit of Support.

 The Immigration and Nationality Act allows U.S. citizens or lawful permanent residents to sponsor certain family members to migrate to the United States.

 Under the Immigration and Nationality Act there are two basic categories of relatives that permit immigration to the United States: immediate relatives and preference immigrants.

 Immediate relatives consist of:

 - Minor and unmarried children of United States citizens, (under twenty one years of age)

 - Parents of United States citizens (if the petitioner is at least twenty one years of age), and

 First Preference: Unmarried sons and daughters of United States citizens over the age of twenty-one years.